ImplFerris/pico-pico/src/blinky/watchdog.md

 ## How It Works?

 The watchdog timer functions like a counter that counts down from a preset value to zero.
 The embedded software is responsible for periodically "feeding the dog" (also known as "kicking the dog," a term I don't like) by resetting the counter before it reaches zero.
-If the software fails to reset the counter—perhaps due to an infinite loop or a system hang—the watchdog timer assumes there’s a problem and triggers a reset of the processor.
+If the software fails to reset the counter (perhaps due to an infinite loop or a system hang), the watchdog timer assumes there's a problem and triggers a reset of the processor.
 This allows the system to restart and return to normal operation.

 **Feeding the dog:**